-The focus for the Great Britain Cycling Team Junior Academy riders is to develop the skills, strategies and fitness required to cope with the demands of racing.
+The focus for the Great Britain Cycling Team Olympic Development Squad riders is to develop the skills, strategies and fitness required to cope with the demands of racing.

-More importantly, however, it prepares for future success as a senior rider.
+More importantly, however, it prepares for future success as a podium potential rider.
 Membership is very selective and progress is continually monitored to ensure rider suitability.

-How do you get on the Junior Academy?
+How do you get on the Olympic Development Squad?

 - Riders are typically aged 15-18